weigert/joycon-/joycon-core/README.md

 C++ API for streaming joycon inputs into an event queue / data structure and sending commands to joycons.

+## Usage

+Include `joycon-core.cpp` in your program.
+Make sure you link with `-lhidapi-hidraw` and have the library installed of course.
+Then create a JoyconManager object and initialize it.

+You can then use this to do all the stuff!

 ## Structure

 ### Joycon Manager